lucasluzdev/test_assignment/README.md

-# Test assessment for MailerLite
+# Test assignment for MailerLite

 ## TLDR
 - Download/clone the source code